holistudio/DumbestMuZero/DEVLOG.md

 # DEV LOG

+## 2025-12-17

+One of the struggles with implementing this based on the Appendix B text is that the writing does not describe auxiliary data structures that come in handy to help keep track of things during the tree search.
+A `TreeNode` and `TreeEdge` class storing states and other statistics alone isn't going to cut it.

+A few data structures visible in the pseudocode:
+- `search_path` a list that just tracks the nodes traversed during Simulation/Selection phase, which comes in handy during expansion phase
+- `action_history` a list of actions explored during the Simulation/Selection phase, which comes in handy when determining whose turn it during the tree search and looking up the last action during the selection phase.
+- Though Appendix B states that tree nodes store state and tree edges store statistics, a `Node` class is really all you need, provided that the `children` attribute is a dictionary with actions as keys and child `Nodes` as values.

+In general, I'm referring to the pseudocode provided by the MuZero paper authors now and feel more confident in my latest draft of the "forward pass."
+I'm planning to review each function and see if anything needs corrections first before moving onto adding `ReplayBuffer` and figuring out how training/loss function/backprop actually works.

+The somewhat unintuitive thing I got from the pseudocode is that `Nodes` are intiated only with a policy prior score at first and then later get hidden state and reward defined during expansion after representation/prediction/dynamics functions do their thing.
+I *guess* these things can happen in either order...I'll revisit this tomorrow during the review.

 ## 2025-12-10

 Took a stab at programming the forward pass (i.e., the "planning" part A in Figure 1 of the MuZero paper)